How much is Child Benefit in 2025?

 Anyone responsible for a child under 16, or under 20 if in approved education or training, can claim for Child Benefit but how much Child Benefit you will receive depends on your income.

 If one member of the household’s adjusted net income is £60,000 or more then you may be required to pay a High Income Child Benefit Charge, which means you may pay tax on your Child Benefit payment.
 It means that for every £200 of adjusted net income over the £60,000 threshold you lose 1% of your child benefit entitlement.
 Your 'adjusted net income' is your total taxable income before any allowances and does not include things like Gift Aid.
-It is worth noting that your total taxable income includes all income sources, so would include interest from savings and investment (over and obove the personal savings allowance).
+It is worth noting that your total taxable income includes all income sources, so would include interest from savings and investment (over and above the personal savings allowance).

 If an individual earns more than £80,000 a year, the High Income Child Benefit Charge is equal to the amount you would receive in Child Benefit and so you need to consider whether it is worth claiming for the benefit payment in the first place.
 Despite not getting the Child Benefit if you earn over £80,000, it may still be worth claiming if one parent/carer is not working.
-This is because the National Insurance credits that are accumulated can benefit the carer who is not working.
+This is because the accumulated National Insurance credits can benefit the carer who is not working.

 How to apply for Child Benefit